Delaware Fightin' Blue Hens football statistical leaders

 The Delaware Fightin' Blue Hens football statistical leaders are individual statistical leaders of the Delaware Fightin' Blue Hens football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Blue Hens represent University of Delaware in the NCAA Division I FBS Conference USA.
+The Blue Hens represent the University of Delaware in the NCAA Division I FBS Conference USA (CUSA).

 Although Delaware began competing in intercollegiate football in 1889, the school's official record book considers the "modern era" to have begun in 1949.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.